-An advanced Diffusion option allows you to specify initial heat values for each node via its "diffusion_input" attribute.
+An advanced Diffusion option allows you to specify initial heat values for each node via its diffusion_input attribute.

 This figure shows the result of selecting the PHO4, GCR1 and ICL1 genes (via the search bar) and performing a Diffusion by either selecting Tools \rightarrow Diffuse \rightarrow Selected Nodes or right-clicking to Diffuse \rightarrow Selected Nodes.
+Diffusion calculated the heat ranking of all 331 nodes in the network, and then selected the top 33.